Unboxed-Software/solana-course/content/transfer-hook.md

 }
 ```

-Thanks to anchor it could make our life easier and infer a few of these accounts, therefore we'll have to pass the first 4 accounts (extra_account_meta_list, crumb_mint, crumb_mint_ata, mint) when invoking the instruction, and Anchor will infer the rest.
+Note that we are not specifying the `crumb_mint_ata` or the `associated_token_program`.
+This is because the `crumb_mint_ata` is variable and will be driven by the other accounts in the extra account meta, and `associated_token_program` will be hardcoded.
+Since we're just saving their address in the extra account meta, we don't actually need to pass them in here.

-Notice that we are asking anchor to initialize the `crumb_mint` account for us, by using the `#[account(init, payer = payer,mint::decimals = 0, mint::authority = mint_authority)]` attribute.
+Also notice that we are asking anchor to initialize the `crumb_mint` account for us, by using the `#[account(init, payer = payer,mint::decimals = 0, mint::authority = mint_authority)]` attribute.
 At the same time we are asking anchor to drive the `mint_authority` account from the seed `b"mint-authority"`.

 It's important to make the `mint_authority` a PDA of the transfer hook program itself, this way the program can sign for it when making the mint CPI.

-Note that we should be able to also drive the `crumb_mint_ata` using `Seed::new_external_pda_with_seeds` but at the time of writing this lesson, this method was causing some issues, so we'll derive it in the TS code and pass it as a regular address.

 **`initialize_extra_account_meta_list` Instruction**

-The instruction logic will be as follows:
+Let's write the `initialize_extra_account_meta_list` function, it will do the following:

 1. List the accounts required for the transfer hook instruction inside a vector.
 2. Calculate the size and rent required to store the list of ExtraAccountMetas.